utkuozdemir/gcp-calibre-web/README.md

    ```shell script
    terraform destroy -var-file=my.tfvars
    ```
-   Answer "yes" to the prompt to confirm deletion.
+   Answer `yes` to the prompt to confirm deletion.

 2. In the `static-ip-address` directory, run:
    ```shell script
    terraform destroy -var-file=my.tfvars
    ```
-   Answer "yes" to the prompt to confirm deletion.
+   Answer `yes` to the prompt to confirm deletion.

 3. Delete the DNS record for Calibre-Web from your registrar.